-10 Marking Schemes
+14 Marking Schemes

-10.1 Each Board of Examiners shall draw up a marking scheme for the degree for which it is responsible in accordance with the rules agreed by Senate for advanced course marking schemes.
-The Board may adopt such conventions as it considers appropriate within its own marking scheme, including allowing for compensation between individual components within elements as long as no mark below 40 per cent is accepted as a condoned failing mark.
-But the marks shall be converted, where necessary, to a scale in which 50 per cent is the pass mark, 60 per cent is the merit mark and 70 per cent is the distinction mark for each element and the degree overall.
+14.1 Each Board of Examiners shall draw up a marking scheme for the degree for which it is responsible in accordance with the rules agreed by Senate for advanced programme marking schemes.
+The Board may adopt such conventions as it considers appropriate within its own marking scheme, including allowing for compensation between individual components within elements as long as no mark below 40 per cent is accepted as a condoned pass mark.
+Where necessary, marks must be converted to a scale in which 50 per cent is the pass mark, 60 per cent is the merit mark and 70 per cent is the distinction mark for each element and the degree overall.
 One agreed mark should be returned for each element.
 Candidates must pass all elements of the examination.

 Element refers to a large body of work contributing a significant percentage to the student's final mark.
-Examples would include a dissertation or the combined written or oral examined element to a course.
-Component refers to a single piece of work that combines with others to form an element of a course.
+Examples would include a dissertation or the combined written or viva voce examined element to a programme.
+Component refers to a single piece of work that combines with others to form an element of a programme.
 Examples include individual essays, presentations, projects or examinations.
-Master's courses should normally contain no more than three elements.
+Master's programmes should normally contain no more than three elements.
 Each should normally contribute at least 25 per cent of the assessment for the award of the degree as a whole.
 Where an element represents a small but of necessity discrete contribution to the degree award, this may be assessed as pass/fail only.